Abracadabra (2019 film)

 Abracadabra is a 2019 Indonesian black comedy fantasy film, directed and written by Faozan Rizal.
 The film stars Reza Rahadian as Lukman, a magician who tries to bring back a little boy who vanishes from his magic box.

-The film had its world premiere at the 2019 Jogja-NETPAC Asian Film Festival.
+The film had its world premiere at the 14th Jogja-NETPAC Asian Film Festival.
 It was theatrically released on 9 January 2020.

 Premise

 Lukman, a magician, tries to make a little boy vanishing from his magic box as his swan song.
 Unexpectedly, he cannot make the boy come back to the stage.
 Abracadabra follows Lukman's journey to bring back the vanishing boy.

 Cast

 Production

 Director Faozan Rizal conceived the idea of Abracadabra in 2017.
 To Rizal, magic world and cinema served as worlds where "he could live in his own imagination".

 The filming took place in Yogyakarta.

 Release

-Abracadabra had its world premiere as the opening film of 2019 Jogja-NETPAC Asian Film Festival.
+Abracadabra had its world premiere as the opening film of 14th Jogja-NETPAC Asian Film Festival on 19 November 2019.
 It was theatrically released on 9 January 2020.
 During its run at the theatres, the film garnered 12,523 moviegoers and grossed Rp 500 million ($35,038).